MoserMichael/cstuff/all/ramblings/_posts/2018-05-07-anotherana.md

 warfare with population movement also move disease vectors (like the Romans were did in by plagues, and the Mongol realm with its silk road).
-\* other factors: soil salinization, erosion and deforestation (wood needs to be transportable, deletion within that range leads to scarcity) The more charcoal is found in a layer ~~the more deforestation occurred
+\* other factors: soil salinization, erosion and deforestation (wood needs to be transportable, deletion within that range leads to scarcity) The more charcoal is found in a layer - the more deforestation occurred
 \* land clearance/deforestation leads to malaria
 \* diminishing yields due to problems may lead to ‘fading away’ of the state